kubevela/kubevela/design/vela-core/workflow_policy.md

         kind: Rollout
         name: ...
   ```
+- Note that each workflow step must be idempotent, which means it should be able to process an object that are already submitted and processed.
+A non-idempotent example would be a controller that keeps appending item to an array field.

-For each workflow step, it has the following interactions with the app controller:
+Each workflow step has the following interactions with the app controller:
 - The controller will apply the workflow object with annotation `app.oam.dev/workflow-context`.
 This annotation will pass in the context marshalled in json defined as the following:
   ```go
   type WorkflowContext struct {